myduino/Hibiscus-Sense-Arduino/Exercise_00_Hands-On_Learning_Preparation/README.md

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-hardware-library-esp32-installed.png" width="800"></a></p>

 Let's connect Hibiscus Sense to your PC, follow this [instructions](#connect-hibiscus-sense-to-your-pc-6-steps).
+If your PC not able to detect the COM port number, you need to install the USB driver.

 ## Connect Hibiscus Sense to Your PC (6 Steps)
 1. Connect the USB cable Type-C to Hibiscus Sense and Type-A to your PC.